-In September 2016, the Company entered into a lease agreement with 605 Doug St, LLC, a related party (Note 9), for approximately 24,250 square feet in El Segundo, California, which has been converted to a research and development laboratory and a current Good Manufacturing Practices (cGMP) manufacturing facility.
+In September 2016, we entered into a lease agreement with 605 Doug St, LLC, a related party (Note 9), for approximately 24,250 square feet in El Segundo, California, which has been converted to a research and development laboratory and a cGMP manufacturing facility.
 The lease runs from July 2016 through July 2023.
-The Company has the option to extend the lease for an additional three year term through July 2026.
+We have the option to extend the lease for an additional three year term through July 2026.
 The monthly rent is \$0.1 million with annual increases of 3% beginning in July 2017.
-The Company records the rent payments as (1) a reduction of the financing obligation; (2) imputed interest expense; and (3) rent expense on the imputed cost to lease the underlying land of the facility, which is considered an operating lease.
-Rent expense for this facility is recorded in research and development expense on the condensed consolidated statements of operations and was \$0.1 million and \$0.1 million for the three months ended September 30, 2018 and 2017, respectively, and was \$0.2 million and \$0.2 million, for the nine months ended September 30, 2018 and 2017, respectively.